csoeller/soellerlab-py3-git/content/pages/openings.md

 interdisciplinary environment bringing together leaders in Biology, Physics, Medicine and Mathematics.

+# The openings below have now closed.

+### Please watch this space for new opportunities that are coming up.

-## EPSRC funded PhD to combine nanometer resolution imaging and single molecule plasmonic sensors
+### EPSRC funded PhD to combine nanometer resolution imaging and single molecule plasmonic sensors

 An exiting PhD opening for a September 2019 start.